Buying a computer

 Comparable Apple (Mac OS) model

 La Trobe Students are entitled to discounts from our Enterprise partner, Dell.
-The percentage discount is dependent on the value of the computer purchased.

 Apple provides student discounts for varied amounts depending on the product.
 They also offer device financing options.
 For further information, please see the following link: